Dan Pastorini: Life outside football

 Pastorini drove a Top Fuel dragster as part of the NHRA Winston Drag Racing Series in the mid-1980s.
-He won many individual races at national events, but claimed only one event championship in 1986 at the NHRA Southern Nationals in Atlanta, finishing 7th in NHRA Championship Points that year.
+He won many individual races at national events, but claimed only one event championship in 1986 at the NHRA Southern Nationals in Atlanta, finishing seventh in NHRA Championship Points that year.
 He was the third man to break the 270-mph barrier in a Top Fuel Dragster.
 He also participated in the 2009 Lamborghini Race located at Sebring International Raceway.

 Personal life

-Pastorini met glamor model June Wilkinson in 1972.
+Pastorini met glamour model June Wilkinson in 1972.
 She was nine years older, and British, and appeared in Playboy magazine in the 1960s.
 They married in 1973, had one child, a daughter named Brahna, and divorced in 1982.
-June Wilkinson died on 21 July 2025 (see source - the Telegraph newspaper (UK) obituaries page published on 1 August 2025.)
+Wilkinson died on July 21, 2025.

 An April 2013 resolution by the Texas State Legislature declared Pastorini an Honorary Texan.
 In January 2012, on The Jim Rome Radio Show, Pastorini recalled a story how then-Raider owner Al Davis completely blew him off in the locker room after a game.
 "He sneered at me" said Pastorini.
 Pastorini then went on to say that, "when he (Davis) passed away, I wasn't sad to see him go."
 Pastorini currently lives and works in Houston.
 His autobiography, Taking Flak: My Life in the Fast Lane, was released in November 2011.